Placements in Foster Care

 In relation to a first Looked After placement it will also be necessary for the social worker to liaise with the Designated Nurse for LAC to arrange a Health Care Assessment - see Health Care Assessments and Health Plans Procedure for further details.
-The social worker must also contact the relevant school of, where the child does not have a school place, the relevant education officer with a view to the completion of a Personal Education Plan see Education of Children in Care Procedure.
+The social worker must also contact the relevant school of, where the child does not have a school place, the relevant education officer with a view to the completion of a Personal Education Plan see Education of Children with a Social Worker, Children in Care and Children Previously in Care Procedure.

 For any new placement, every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to his or her well being.

 The child's social worker must visit the child in the placement within one week of the placement and then, at a minimum, every six weeks during the first year, thereafter every six weeks (three months if the placement is intended to last until the child is 18).
 For children in long-term foster placements visits after the first year should not be less frequent than six monthly - see Social Worker Visits Procedure.